There’s nothing quite like a blank page to ruin a perfectly good day.

 It can be a formidable foe, this empty field of white—especially for the child who struggles to coax even a short string of words from his reluctant pen.

 Fortunately, there are simple things you can do to help the most reluctant student find his footing—or at least his voice.
-Let’s look at nine ways you can encourage your child to face (and perhaps even conquer!) that blank sheet of paper.
+Let’s look at nine ways you can encourage your child to face (and perhaps even conquer!) the blank page.

 1. Write first thing.